KDE/documentation-develop-kde-org/content/hig/text_and_labels.md

 ## Buttons and menu items
 Write labels for buttons and menu items to represent *actions* or *locations*:

-- **An action makes something happen,** and begins with a verb in the imperative mood appropriate to describe the action.
+- **An _action_ makes something happen,** and begins with a verb in the imperative mood appropriate to describe the action.
 If the action is complex and requires additional user input before it completes (most commonly because it opens a dialog that prompts the user to make a further decision), end its label with an ellipsis.
 Use the real “…” ellipsis character (`U+2026` in Unicode), not three periods.
 For labeled buttons that directly open a pop-up menu, use a downward-pointing arrow to indicate this instead of an ellipsis.
-- **A location is another page, window, or sub-menu** that opens when the user triggers the button or menu item.
-Match the title of the new page or window in the button or menu item label.
+- **A _location_ is another page, window, or application** that opens when the user triggers the button or menu item.
+Match the title of the new page, window, or application in the button or menu item label.

 Prefer the “action” form where the label's UI element may not otherwise look interactive — such as a toolbar with only one or two ToolButtons.
 In this case, the action verb helps to signal interactivity.